 California’s courthouses are managed at the state level.
-The Administrative Office of the Courts (AOC) serves trial and appellate courts statewide by managing maintenance, renovations, new court construction, and real estate.
+The Judicial Council of California serves trial and appellate courts statewide by managing maintenance, renovations, new court construction, and real estate.

-As of 2012, two offices in the AOC share responsibility for supporting the court facilities of California's Supreme Court, Courts of Appeal, and trial courts:
+Two staff offices under the Judicial Council share responsibility for supporting the court facilities of California's Supreme Court, Courts of Appeal, and trial courts: